Selenoprotein: Glutathione peroxidase

 Glutathione peroxidases (GPx) are enzymes that use glutathione to break down peroxides, protecting the cell from oxidative damage.
 It is a key part of animal (including human) antioxidant defenses.
-They are also find in bacteria, plants, and fungi.
+They are also found in bacteria, plants, and fungi.
 GPx was the first selenoprotein discovered, with a highly reactive Sec residue at the active site.
 Comparison of GPx sequences from all these types of life suggest that the ancestral GPx did not contain selenium; instead, acquision of Sec happened early in animal evolution, before the sponges diverged from other animals.

 Humans have eight Gpx genes, but only five of them contain Sec (GPX1, GPX2, GPX3, GPX4, GPX6).
 The non-existence of Sec in GPX7 and GPX8 appears to be universal among animals.
 The loss of Sec (by replacement with Cys) in GPX5 was, however, a relatively recent event that happened after the divergence of humans from rodents.
 Rodents have independently lost the Sec in Gpx6, but kept it in their version of Gpx5.
 Human GPX5 and rodent Gpx6 retain vestigial SECIS elements indicative of their past.